dojo/widget-core/README.md

 These are some of the **important** principles to keep in mind when creating and using widgets:

 1. the widget *`__render__`* function should **never** be overridden
-2. except for projectors you should **never** need to deal directory with widget instances.
+2. except for projectors you should **never** need to deal directly with widget instances.
 3. hyperscript should **always** be written using the @dojo/widgets `v` helper function.
-4. **never** set state outside of the widget instance.
+4. **never** set state outside of a widget instance.
 5. **never** update `properties` within a widget instance.

 ### API